 - A possible lesson that God is teaching Elijah is that while there is a time and a place for the powerful God of nature (and super-natural miracles as happened on Mount Carmel in the story), that is not the personal God with whom one can form and nurture a relationship with.
 Only the God of the “small, still voice”, the voice found within us, can be connected to on a personal and intimate level.
 (For a slightly different approach to this story see Rabbi Sacks’ column published in The Times in July 2007 that can be found here.)

 FROM THE THOUGHT OF RABBI SACKS

-- According to Rabbi Sacks it is vital that Jews learn chokhma as well as Torah, to fulfill the mission and destiny of the Jewish people to the world.
+- According to Rabbi Sacks it is vital that Jews learn chochma as well as Torah, to fulfil the mission and destiny of the Jewish people to the world.
 Rabbi Sacks believes in a Jewish radical responsibility to improve the world through spreading the values of the Torah and acting on them.
 In this way we will bring about redemption for the world.
 However, the only way it is possible to do this, is through understanding the world by studying the wisdom of the world.
-He called this kind of knowledge chokhma, which could be explained as natural and social sciences and include the arts and general culture.
+He called this kind of knowledge chochma, which could be explained as natural and social sciences and include the arts and general culture.
 In this way we will be able to apply Torah values (revelation) to the world (creations) and bring about redemption.